-My recipe, Chocolate Raspberry Truffles, was first published on Grumpy’s Honeybunch, where I am a contributor to her awesome keto series!
+My recipe for Chocolate Raspberry Truffles first appeared on Grumpy’s Honeybunch where I am a contributor to her awesome keto series!
 These keto chocolate truffles are coated with sugar-free chocolate and filled with a creamy chocolate ganache.
 They can be decorated with crushed, freeze-dried raspberries and/or edible gold heart flakes for the perfect keto friendly valentine!

 These homemade truffles are a sugar-free candy that is so tasty and gorgeous, your partner won’t stop asking you if they’re really homemade.

 Yes, you read that right.
 As long as you follow the directions, truffles are just as easy as cookies or cake, but there’s no baking involved.
 It’s basically melting chocolate, pouring into molds…and eating!

 There are a few tips and tricks I’ll share with you to help you succeed in your homemade keto truffle making.
 Honestly, I was surprised at how easy these raspberry truffles were the first time I made them.

 If you don’t want to buy a candy mold or want an even easier option, you can skip the coating part.
 You allow the ganache to cool, roll about a teaspoon-sized amount into a ball, and then roll that ball in either powdered erythritol or cocoa powder.
 That’s it!